openfisca/openfisca.org/content/association/rules-of-procedure.en.md

 ### 3) Payment

 All fees are paid transparently on AssoConnect.
-The account on AssoConnect is the only one holding funds on behalf of the Foundation.

 ### 4) Exclusion